reactive-firewall/multicast/docs/FAQ.md

 ### How do I get this running?

-(assuming python3 is setup and installed)
+(assuming python3 is set up and installed)

 ```bash
 # cd /MY-AWSOME-DEV-PATH